gvanberkel/greg/assets/cv_content/code_collective_detail.md

 These are some highlights of my Code Collective journey.

-- Keeping a software company alive and profitable and interesting enough to survive for 15 years.
+- Keeping a software company alive and profitable and interesting enough to thrive for 15 years.
-- Creating a brand that software developers enjoy.
+- Creating a brand that software developers relate to.
 - Developing and evolving a recruitement process that helps Code Collective find amazing people that are a good fit.
 - Nurturing foundational principles that allow for emotional safety, autonomy and good performance.
 - Implemented a mentoring program that helps developers understand their impediments, interests and strengths.